agolamiposi/North-Dakota-Population/README.md

 The datasets and Jupyter notebook used in the project is also included in this repository.

 **Introduction**
 This project was born out of curiousity due to an increasing population in North Dakota.
 I retrieved data set from ND state data center.
 The data set shows population for all cities in North dakota for Census 2000, 2010 and 2020.
-I used machine learning and artigial intelligence to to predict the population of north Dakota for 2025 and 2030 and confirm if there is going to be a rapid increase in population.
+I used machine learning and artificial intelligence to to predict the population of north Dakota for 2025 and confirm if there is going to be a rapid increase in population across the major cities in North Dakota.

 <u>**Methodology**<u>